Davy Crockett: United States House of Representatives

-I told the people of my district that I would serve them as faithfully as I had done; but if not, they might go to hell, and I would go to Texas.
+Despite Crockett's opposition to the institution of slavery in the United States, he did enslave people.

 Texas Revolution

 By December 1834, Crockett was writing to friends about moving to Texas if Jackson's chosen successor Martin Van Buren was elected president.
 The next year, he discussed with his friend Benjamin McCulloch raising a company of volunteers to take to Texas in the expectation that a revolution was imminent.
 His departure to Texas was delayed by a court appearance in the last week of October as co-executor of his deceased father-in-law's estate; he finally left his home near Rutherford in West Tennessee with three other men on November 1, 1835, to explore Texas.
 His youngest child Matilda later wrote that she distinctly remembered the last time that she saw her father:

-Crockett traveled with 30 well-armed men to Jackson, Tennessee, where he gave a speech from the steps of the Madison County courthouse, and they arrived in Little Rock, Arkansas on November 12, 1835.
+Crockett traveled with 30 well-armed men to Jackson, Tennessee, where he gave a speech from the steps of the Madison County courthouse.
+They then traveled west, arriving in Little Rock, Arkansas, on November 12, 1835.
 The local newspapers reported that hundreds of people swarmed into town to get a look at Crockett, and a group of leading citizens put on a dinner in his honor that night at the Jeffries Hotel.
 Crockett spoke "mainly to the subject of Texan independence", as well as Washington politics.

-Crockett arrived in Nacogdoches, Texas in early January 1836.
+Crockett arrived in Nacogdoches, Texas, in early January 1836.
 On January 14, he and 65 other men signed an oath before Judge John Forbes to the Provisional Government of Texas for six months: "I have taken the oath of government and have enrolled my name as a volunteer and will set out for the Rio Grande in a few days with the volunteers from the United States."
 Each man was promised about 4600 acre of land as payment.
 On February 6, he and five other men rode into San Antonio de Bexar and camped just outside the town.